emilerwanda/oracle-sql-assignment_2_repo/README.md

 ## LIBRARY MANAGEMENT SYSTEM

-i designed database system that tracks the activity of the library action, between books, author, borrower and the loans, i used sqldeveloper in default connection of system.
+i designed database system that tracks the activity of the library action, between books, author, borrower and the loans, i used sqldeveloper in default connection of system. i installed 19c version of oracle because it is one which are compatible with my pc

 ## TABLES